lfglabs-dev/auto_renew_contract/README.md

 This is useful if you want your domain to be controled by a smartcontract but you still want to pay for its renewal.

 ### 2. You need a domain name to disable a flow of spending
-When you create a flow of spending, you specify for which domain it is valid and what yearly allowance (limit_price) you give to this contract.
+When you create a flow of spending, you specify for which domain it is valid and what yearly allowance you give to this contract.
 To disable this allowance you need to use the same account and provide the same domain.
 We emit events to allow users to easily retrieve these data so they will be able to see them in the front.

 ### 3. Your allowance is what we can spend
-Your spending limit, sometimes called 'limit_price' or 'allowance', represents the maximum we can deduct from your account.
+Your spending limit, sometimes called 'allowance', represents the maximum we can deduct from your account.
 Even if the actual cost is lower, it's best to set this limit carefully.
 While we can often refund overcharges or errors, we don't guarantee refunds, especially for small amounts.

 ### 4. Admin
 This contract is controled by an admin who has the ability to fully disable the contract renewals for ever (if a vulnerability was found or the contract deprecated).
 It has also the power to change the allowed renewer (address allowed to renew domains of other people).
 This allowed renewer has to be trusted by StarknetID (but not the users) because it is in control of the tax_price.
 If the admin or renewer was compromised, the latter would still do its job but do not send tax money to StarknetID.